 In addition, your strategy should include a way of sending users into the middle funnel.

-- Middle funnel – Prospect is evaluating the product through research
+2. Middle funnel: The prospect is evaluating the product through research

 You will need to focus on keyword research and implement onsite SEO practices.
 This means optimizing your website elements, including the sales funnel pages.
 By doing this, your site can rank higher and obtain more customer traffic from Google.
 These tools can help with onsite SEO: